chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 where ``phi`` is the resulting potential that was computing with the space charge density ``rho`` and surface charge density ``sigma``.

 Currently, only one field solver is implemented and this solver uses a geometric multigrid method for solving for the potential.
 The solver supports three phases: electrodes, gas, and dielectric.
-Boundary conditions for the solver must be set by the user through an input script.
+Domain boundary conditions for the solver must be set by the user through an input script, whereas the boundary conditions on internal surfaces are Dirichlet by default.

 .. _Chap:RadiativeTransfer: